-PILI requires Interns to complete two service tracking forms to report on the types of work you are doing and the clients you are serving at your agency this summer.
-We will send the first one at the end of June that should cover your work in May and June, and the second in early August that should cover your work in July and August.
+PILI requires Interns to complete two service tracking forms to report on the types of work you are doing and the clients you are serving at your agency this summer and school-year Interns will fill out a combined service tracking & evaluation form at the end of the semester.
+For summer PILIs, we will send the first one at the end of June that should cover your work in May and June, and the second in early August that should cover your work in July and August.

 Why does PILI require Service Tracking Forms?

 PILI uses the information from service tracking forms for two purposes: to help us improve our Internship Program and to inform our funders about the program’s impact.
 Having complete and accurate reports helps us secure funding for this program in the future.

 What specifically will I be asked to report?

 Service tracking forms ask you to report on the following items:

 Direct Legal Services, the provision of legal services by an Intern directly to a client or group of clients, typically including long-term engagement by the client for assistance with the legal issue or matter.
 Direct Legal Services may include representing a client in court proceedings, drafting legal documents as part of a long-term client’s case, or negotiating on behalf of a client with another party.

 Brief Legal Services, the provision of legal services by an Intern who does not represent the client or take over the entire case, but performs specific services such as appearing at one hearing, or providing legal advice at a legal help desk or through a hotline.

 Other legal work is defined as legal or policy research/writing, drafting/reviewing legislation, lobbying, class actions/impact litigation, field investigation, and community outreach.

 Number of clients to which you provided direct or brief services during the given time frame and type of clients: women, children, people of color, people with disabilities, seniors, LGBTQ, or community groups.